Today is the fifth anniversary of Brett Kimberlin’s loss in the Kimberlin v. Walker, et al. LOLsuit.

 ANNOUNCER: Here in Westminster, we’re having those pleasant summer evenings when it’s nice to sit on the porch and sip a cold drink while listening to crickets and watching the lightning bugs.
 I’ve been sipping mine from a Res Judicata travel mug.
 It’s just one of the goodies exclusively available for you to spend your hard-earned cash on at The Hogewash Store.
 Stop by today, and spend some cash to support Team Lickspittle.
-You can also show your support by hitting the Tip Jar or by doing your Amazon shopping via the link on the Home page.
+You can also show your support by hitting the Tip Jar.

 MUSIC: SCENE BUMPER MUSIC—RECORDED—CUT 5

 JUDGE: (Fading up) On the one hand, if the conspiracy that you allege exists, then all the conspirators are covered by res judicata if any one of them is.
 On the other, if the conspiracy doesn’t exist, then all the defendants whose motions to dismiss are before the court today are correct in stating that the statute of limitations has run on any claims that you might have had against them.
 In either case, you have failed to state a claim upon which relief can be granted.

 THE BOMBER: So you’re telling me that I should have sued all of these people back in 2013.